MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 If certutil is run on a certification authority without other parameters, it displays the current certification authority configuration.
 If certutil is run on a non-certification authority without other parameters, the command defaults to running the `certutil [-dump]` command.

 > [!IMPORTANT]
-> Earlier versions of certutil may not provide all of the options that are described in this document.
-You can see the options that a specific version of certutil provides by running `certutil -?` or `certutil <parameter> -?`.
+> Not all versions of certutil provide all of the parameters and options that this document describes.
+You can see the choices that your version of certutil provides by running `certutil -?` or `certutil <parameter> -?`.

+> [!NOTE]
+> Certutil `Date` arguments expect the format `mm/dd/yyyy`, for example `5/6/2022` for May 6, 2022.
+If your server isn't configured with US regional settings, using certutil with `Date` arguments might produce unexpected results.

 ## Parameters